Skip to content

 Abrasives Types and Classification

-Abrasive is a tool to give fine shape, polish, and design to every workpiece.
+Abrasive is a tool that gives fine shape, polish, and design to every workpiece.
 The friction wears away a portion of the workpiece while doing this.
-The detailing of a workpiece, i.e., polishing, can also be done to get a silky, smooth, and polished surface.
+A workpiece can also be detailed or polished to provide a smooth, polished, and silky surface.

 Types of Abrasives